stevencc92/healthcare-waste-audit/Proposal/Minimal_Metric_Redesign.md

 ### 1. Replace “Servings” With a Defined Unit

-Replace the ambiguous “servings” unit with one of the following:
+- Replace the ambiguous “servings” unit weight-based units
-- Weight-based units (preferred), or
-- A clearly defined standardized portion size per item

 This change alone enables:
 - Aggregation